Skip to main content

 • They must perform an agricultural activity (production, rearing or growing of agricultural products, etc. or maintaining land in a good agricultural state) on agricultural area (encompassing arable land, permanent crops and permanent grassland) that is at their disposal.

-• They must meet the definition of an 'active farmer'.
-The new CAP contains a mandatory but flexible definition of an active farmer which relates to minimum levels of agricultural activity, lists of ineligible economic activities, pluri-active and part-time farmers, and reduction of the administrative burden.
+• They must meet the definition of being an 'active farmer'.
+The requirements are specified by the EU countries and relates to minimum levels of agricultural activity, lists of ineligible economic activities, pluri-active and part-time farmers, and reduction of the administrative burden.

 Related information